 Phosphodiesterase-5 (PDE-5) inhibitors are one of the most widely used and effective types of medication for treating ED.
 They work by temporarily increasing the blood flow to your penis.

 In England, three PDE-5 inhibitors are available for treating ED.
 They are:

 Sildenafil and vardenafil work for about eight hours and they are designed to work 'on demand'.
 Tadalafil lasts for up to 36 hours and is more suitable if you require treatment for a longer period of time, for example, over a weekend.

 Depending on the type of PDE-5 inhibitor you are taking and the dose, it should take about 30-60 minutes before it starts to work.
 With sildenafil and vardenafil, you should be able to have sex from one to 10 hours after taking the medicine.
 After taking tadalafil, the effects will last for up to 36 hours.

 It may take longer to notice the effects of the tablet if it is taken with food, so you should take your PDE-5 inhibitor on an empty stomach.
 You can then eat after an hour without affecting the medicine.

 Only take one tablet within a 24-hour period.

 Your GP should explain the benefits of each medication and how it works.
 The choice may depend on:

 There have been many studies to test the effectiveness of sildenafil, tadalafil and vardenafil.
 In general, at least two-thirds of men report having improved erections after taking one of these medicines.

 If you do not find that PDE-5 inhibitors are effective it may be because:

 These medications are triggered by sexual stimulation, so you also need to be aroused for the medication to work.

-PDE-5 inhibitors should be used with caution in people who have cardiovascular disease, such as coronary heart disease (when your heart's blood supply is blocked or interrupted).
+PDE-5 inhibitors should be used with caution in men who have cardiovascular disease, such as coronary heart disease (when your heart's blood supply is blocked or interrupted).
 However, sexual activity is also likely to be beneficial for your cardiovascular health.
 Your GP should discuss the risks and benefits with you and will prescribe PDE-5 inhibitors if you are fit enough.